delta750/coreui/src/cui/docs/src/components/tutorial.md

 #### Trying html options.

 For a final test of the component, we need to try passing in options via the html `data-` attribute.
-To begin, under the element test, add an unordered list and a handful of list items.
+To begin, under the other test elements, add an unordered list and a handful of list items.
 On each of the list items create a data attribute similar to the example below:

 ```html
 <ul>